In NHS Continuing Healthcare assessments you’ve no doubt heard the expression ‘primary health need’

 - When a person’s care is the responsibility of the NHS, that care is free of charge.

 - When it is the responsibility of a local authority, the person may be means tested.

 A ‘primary health need’ is simply a way of describing that a person’s care is on the NHS side of that line.

-At this point it’s worth reading about the Coughlan case – because it was the judgement in this case that established the dividing line.
+At this point it’s worth reading about the Coughlan case – because it was the judgment in this case that established the dividing line.